-8. Loss in Property values
+8. Loss in property values

 Due to the devastating visual impact, blocking of light and extra noise and pollution the Marrickville Metro will have on our homes and the quality of life enjoyed by the residents of Bourne Street, it is expected that property values will decrease significantly to reflect these new adverse conditions.
+The area is currently enjoying a boom in property values, and this expansion will de-value our homes and exclude us from realizing the full financial potential of our property.

+The Marrickville Metro proposal is not appropriate for this location for many valid reasons.
 We look forward to hearing a favourable outcome from you.